Jokowi Inaugurates Labuan Bajo Marina Zone Arrangement - ExBulletin

 Jokowi Inaugurates Labuan Bajo Marina Zone Arrangement

-“We now see in Marina Labuan Bajo that it has really changed.
-I remember coming here in 2015, it’s an old part of Labuan which was very seedy and the prices were very dirty.
-To correct Nope?
-Now the port has been moved about 15 kilos from here and now here we are making arrangements, the results of which we have seen together,” Jokowi said.

-Jokowi said that this area could later be used for cultural arts activities.
-He hopes this will make Labuan Bajo more visited by tourists.
+The Marina Labuan Bajo area is now different from when he visited this area in 2015.
+After the arrangement, the Marina Labuan Bajo area can also be used to showcase arts and cultural activities that can attract tourists.

-“We can use this activity, cultural arts activities, performing art this one will attract more tourists to Labuan Bajo,” he said.
+“Now arrangements are being made here, the results of which we have seen together tonight.
+This can be used for performing arts and cultural activities, which will attract more tourists to Labuan Bajo,” he said. .

-Previously, Jokowi also inaugurated the expansion of Komodo Airport and the development of the Rinca Island area.
-Rinca Island would later be used as a Komodo Dragon tourist site.
+The event was also attended by Cabinet Secretary Pramono Anung, Minister of Tourism and Creative Economy Sandiaga Salahuddin Uno, Minister of Transport Budi Karya Sumadi, Minister of Public Works and Public Housing Basuki Hadimuljono, Minister of Communication and Information Johnny G. Plate, NTT Governor Viktor Bungtilu Laiskodat and West Manggarai Regent Edistasius Endi.

 Sources